UV filters – protection for your lenses, without compromise

 When is a UV filter useful?

 A UV filter isn't absolutely necessary in the studio or for night shots.
-However, for outdoor shoots, travel, action photography, or uncontrolled situations (e.g., children, animals, events), it offers crucial protection – without affecting image quality , if you pay attention to quality.
+However, for outdoor shoots, travel, action photography, or uncontrolled situations (e.g., children, animals, events), it offers crucial protection – without affecting image quality , as long as you pay attention to quality.

 Important: Cheap filters can impair image sharpness, create unwanted reflections, or even cause color casts.
-High-quality UV filters, on the other hand, are optically neutral, multi-coated, and precisely ground flat—they provide invisible protection.
+High-quality UV filters, on the other hand, are optically neutral, multi-coated, and precisely ground flat—they protect without being visible.

 Cheap UV filter vs. high-quality UV filter – a clear difference